roitberg-group/torchani-amber/README.md

 mkdir -P ~/.local/bin
 cat PATH="$HOME/.local/bin:$PATH" >> ~/.bashrc  # Or corresponding file of your shell

-# (8) compile Amber using cmake (Amber will automatically find torchani)
+# (8) compile Amber using cmake (Amber will automatically find torchani and link it
+# to its md engines, SANDER and PMEMD)
 # Follow instructions in https://ambermd.org/
 ```

+## Note about the conda environment

+You don't need to run things inside the `ani-amber` environment since the built
+artifacts have the path to the needed libraries baked in, but *don't remove
+it*, since this will remove the installed libraries from your system

 ## Note about CUDA and LD_LIBRARY_PATH

-Torchani is tested with a specific version of the CUDA Toolkit in which it runs
+Torchani is tested with a specific version of the CUDA Toolkit..
+It is
-correctly.
-It is recommended that the CUDA Toolkit be installed using conda (or
+recommended that the CUDA Toolkit be installed using conda (or mamba).
+When
-mamba).
-When installing the library, however, the path's to the correct CUDA
+installing the library, however, the path's to the correct CUDA Toolkit's liked
-Toolkit's liked libraries may get overriden if the system has a different
+libraries may get overriden if the system has a different Toolkit available and
-Toolkit available and LD_LIBRARY_PATH is set to point there (as the CUDA
+LD_LIBRARY_PATH is set to point there (as the CUDA installation instructions
-installation instructions unfortunately recommend).
+unfortunately recommend).

 This should not cause problems in principle, since the libraries will
 supposedly only be overriden if compatible, but if this is problematic to you,